scds/intro-twine/introduction.md

 <img width="100%" alt="some books from the CYOA series" src="assets/img/intro4.png">
 Some books from the *Choose Your Own Adventure* series.

-This format of storytelling was also picked up by the *Goosebumps* series, letting readers to "choose the scare".
+This format of storytelling was also picked up by the *Goosebumps* series, letting readers "choose the scare".

 <img width="100%" alt="books from the Goosebumps seires" src="assets/img/intro5.png">
 Some books from the *Goosebumps* series.

-More recently, some video games have started using this format of storytelling, allowing for even more interaction.
-Netflix has also experimented with interactive film and movies, such as with Charlie Brooker's *Black Mirror: Bandersnatch*.
+More famously, many video games use this format of storytelling, allowing for even more interaction between player and game.
+Netflix has also experimented with interactive film and movies, including Charlie Brooker's *Black Mirror: Bandersnatch*.
 When writing the script for the film, Charlie actually used Twine to help organize the story's branches and diverting paths.

 <img width="40%" alt="the netflix cover art for bandersnatch" src="assets/img/intro6.png">
 The Netflix cover art for *Black Mirror: Bandersnatch*.